mathewlowry/myhub-gpt/about/experimental methods.md

 		* These Summarisers are called S-n (n=1,2,3...)
 		* Each S-n can be set to a maximum word length X, as each Summariser needs to be tested at different word lengths
 		* Each experiment therefore involves a Summariser called "S-n-X" ("*Summariser S-n set to max. word length of X*") operating on the Collection C-n, resulting in "**C-1-S-n-X**" being sent to ChatGPT
+* What happens next depends on which method I'm using (see [[chatgpt integration plans]]):
-* Final step: the above three files (C-1-S-0, C-1-AllNotes and C-1-S-n-X) are sent to ChatGPT using a Prompt "P-n" (in the above diagram, Prompt 1, or "P-1").
+	* **API-based AIgent approach**: I take the above three files (C-1-S-0, C-1-AllNotes and C-1-S-n-X) and send them to ChatGPT using a Prompt "P-n" (in the above diagram, Prompt 1, or "P-1").
+	* **Integrating MyHub.ai with GPTs**: GPTs require a file upload, so I need to take the above files and manually drag them into the GPT's interface
-* This creates three **responses** to be compared and analysed:
+	* Either way, this creates up to three **responses** to be compared and analysed:
 		* **C-1-S-0-response-P-1**
 		* **C-1-AllNotes-response-P-1**
 		* **C-1-S-n-x-response-P-1**
 	* The same experiment can be done with a variety of Prompts, Collections and Summarisers, with the Summarisers set to different maximum lengths.

 ---
 ## Context